rnodev/music-collection/README.md

 # Music Album Collection

-Simple Laravel app for manage list a of music albuns.
+A Simple Laravel app for manage list a of music albums.